benmca/thuja/README.md

 These docs are a work-in-progress.

+#pycomposition.itemstream

+###desc

+Itemstreams are the basic compositional building blocks of pyComposition, and are just what the name implies: streams of items.

+### ctor with list

+To construct an Itemstream, decide which pfield in a score you want to generate values for, prepare a list of values,

+Each pfield in a csound score is backed by an itemstream object,

+###ctor with function

+todo

+###notetype: pitch example

+todo

+###notetype: rhythm example

+todo

+###streammode: sequence, heap, random

+todo

+#pycomposition.generator

+###desc

+The generator class is a container holding a list of Itemstreams mapped to pfields, a starttime and optionally a nested list of Generators.
+Generators generate csound scores, or notelists for use in csounds scores.

+###initializing a generator

+todo

+###nested generators

+todo

+###post-processes

+todo

 #A simple example

 In Csound, notes have at a minimum an instrument, start time, and duration as their first 3 p-fields, but can have any number of additional parameters as required by an instrument.
 Here, we have p4 describing amplitude, and p5 describing frequency.